Summary: A multi-aspectual understanding can throw fresh light on Adam Smith, especially his famous ideas of self-love and invisible hand.

 "In almost every other race of animals each individual, when it is grown up to maturity, is entirely independent, and in its natural state has occasion for the assistance of no other living creature.
 But man has almost constant occasion for the help of his brethren, and it is in vain for him to expect it from their benevolence only.
 He will be more likely to prevail if he can interest their self-love in his favour, and show them that it is for their own advantage to do for him what he requires of them.
 Whoever offers to another a bargain of any kind, proposes to do this.
 Give me that which I want, and you shall have this which you want, is the meaning of every such offer; and it is in this manner that we obtain from one another the far greater part of those good offices which we stand in need of.
 It is not from the benevolence of the butcher, the brewer, or the baker that we expect our dinner, but from their regard to their own interest.
 We address ourselves, not to their humanity but to their self-love, and never talk to them of our own necessities but of their advantages." [our emphasis]

 The meaning of a word used is often shown by what it is contrasted to.
 Both times above, self-love is contrasted to benevolence.
-This is not benevolence as such but Smith is referring to the assumption that benevolence can be the total answer to poverty and can fully explain how the economic sphere ought to operate, an assumption often made by the wealthy who would "give of their wealth".
+Yet, what Smith is trying to argue against is not benevolence as such but the assumption that benevolence can be the total answer to poverty and can fully explain how the economic sphere ought to operate, an assumption often made by the wealthy who would "give of their wealth" (as Jesus put it).
 Did he not witness during his childbood the destitution that people suffered when the only way they could sustain themselves was begging and relying on the benevolence of others?
-What Smith was exploring was the possibility that there is an economic aspect of life that can operates for Good regardless of benevolence (maybe because of a "Providence" who "neither forgot nor abandoned those who seemed to have been left out"), and what it is that motivates its operation.
+Did he not observe the "torpor of the mind" [Smith, Moral Sentiments, 461] brought on by repetitive work demanded by the wealthy?

-Might it be possible that the idea of "self-love" arose from Smith's desire to discover some laws unique to the economic aspect without having to resort to ethical laws like benevolence?
-Why do bakers make and sell bread?
-Smith wanted to identify their motivation in purely economic terms and used the word "self-love" to do so.
 To Norman [2018], the meaning of self-love is "a person's regard to their own well-being, and their property, family, dependants, friends and reputation" [p.165].
 To Buijs [2023], it involves not just the self but the other too: each party is motivated not just by their own benefit but also the benefit of the other equally, and possibly even of society; this encompasses how the economic aspect is foundationally dependent on the social (c.f.
 Smith's contrasting humans with animals).

-Smith might not have had the explicit idea of aspects that we find in Dooyeweerd, but perhaps intuitively he knew that benevolence for example is of a different aspect.
+Smith might not have had the explicit idea of aspects that we find in Dooyeweerd, but intuitively he knew that benevolence for example is of a different aspect (the ethical).
 The Good that the economic aspect allows is (at least) for a person to provide for their own or their family's "necessities and conveniences" of life, and that could be the motivation when seen through the lens of economics alone (which, we are suggesting, Smith was trying to do) "At least"?
 Buijs' "mutual benefit" extends this to the other too.
 And when we do bring in something akin to benevolence, the self-giving love of the ethical aspect, then economic activity becomes richer still.

 So how could he describe it?
 He chose the word "self-love".